Four-manifolds, geometries and knots: Homology spheres

-This group has order 3000 and is perhaps the smallest finite superperfect group which is not known to have deficiency 0 nor to be an homology 4-sphere group.
+Let $I^*=SL(2,\mathbb{F}_5)$ act diagonally on $(\mathbb{F}_5^2)^k$, and let $G_k$ be the universal central extension of the perfect group $(\mathbb{F}_5^2)^k\rtimes{I^*}$.
+In \cite{[HW85]} it is shown that for $k$ large, this superperfect group is not the group of an homology 4-sphere.
+In particular, it has negative deficiency.
+It seems unlikely that deficiency 0 is a necessary condition for a finite perfect group to be an homology 4-sphere group.

 Kervaire's criteria may be extended further to the groups of links in homology spheres.
-Unfortunately, the condition $\chi(M)=0$ is central to most of our arguments, and is satisfied only by the manifolds arising from knots in homology 4-spheres.
+Unfortunately, the condition $\chi(M)=0$ is central to most of our arguments, and is satisfied only when the link has one component.